Cohen, Joshua. Moving Kings. Random House, New York, 2017. F;8/17.

 Like I said, Uri, I don’t have to tell you anything, but one last time, I will.
 One last.
 I’m just trying to have a thought.
 A thought that the moment I have it my family or Sami or Eli or Natan or you aren’t popping out of a mousehole to take it away from me.

 What’s that all about?
 Is the boy just pissed off at interruptions?
 Maybe, but I read it as a struggle for personal coherence.
 I have a preoccupation with trying to have an experience (“a thought”) that is original and sustained: mine for more than a few moments.
 Somehow accomplishing that is not easy.
 It’s not a solution, as Yaov seems to think, to get angry and blame somebody else because you can’t live in and with yourself for any significant amount of time.
 It reminds me by analogy of the problem Adam Gordon, Ben Lerner’s protagonist in Leaving the Atocha Station, had.
 You can either have an experience or you can record it, not both.
-At least not simultaneously.
-But a third option is to escape from the experience completely.
-Any excuse that happens to cross your consciousness breaks the train of thought and it isn’t yours anymore.
+But some people (like me) chronically escape living by a form of “recording”, which is just an exercise in internal narcissism.
+“Watching myself”, an old friend of mine used to call it.
 Anyway that’s my take on what Cohen was getting at through Yaov.

 Reaching even a bit further, including the dynamic of trying to balance experience and its artistic representation with a fictional character who can’t sustain a “thought”, Cohen may be commenting on his own work.
 In trying to understand him I found myself reflecting on what other fiction writer he is like, if he’s not the original James Wood was imagining.
 He’s too coy to be compared to previous-generation Jewish macho men like Roth, Bellow, and Richler.
 I don’t find the affecting undertow of self-criticism in his work that attracts me to David Foster Wallace (although Wood makes that comparison).
 I think TC Boyle would be as close as I can come to a comparator.
 There’s literary pyrotechnics, a lovely snide irony that leaves phonies and vacuous big shots dead by the roadside, and (except for World’s End) a reach so far exceeding a grasp.
 Cohen with his wonderful talent may be struggling with that.